-Have you recently opened a digital zero balance account and the bank representative is throwing bank lingoes such as FKYC, EKYC or half KYC at you?
+Have you recently opened a digital zero balance account and the bank representative is throwing bank lingoes such as Full KYC, limited KYC or e-KYC at you?
 While you loved the experience of opening a digital account, these terms can be little off-putting.
 All these terms may have bounced off your head, but these terms are not hard to understand.
 It is very easy.

-You have nothing to fear as we are going to describe to you the difference between full KYC, e KYC and half KYC.
+You have nothing to fear as we are going to describe to you the difference between full KYC and e-KYC.

-But before we get along the difference between Full KYC and e-KYC, let us first understand why the KYC or Know Your Costumer process is important for your savings account.
-The KYC procedure is also applicable when you are investing in the stock market or mutual funds.
-However, the procedure is a tad different from the KYC procedure of digital savings account.
 The process is mandatory for all bank accounts.
-The regulatory body, Reserve Bank of India has mandated all banks to carry out this process for all their accounts.
+The regulatory body, Reserve Bank of India has mandated all banks to carry out KYC process for all their accounts.
 It is done to control and curb money laundering.

 Contact us: firstname.lastname@example.org